KariMuhammad/medium-react/README.md

 1. Replace returning whole replies for each comment with return as demand (lazy loading)
    1. when press 'load reply' button, then fetch replies from api (iam using eager loading now)

+# Some Bugs

+- Go back from "Save Draft", Editorjs doesn't show the content
+- When edit "draft blog" its content is not shown in the editorjs